 Dr Ceri Houlbrook, Researcher in the History Group, University of Hertfordshire

 Ronald M. James is a historian and folklorist.
 He was adjunct faculty at the University of Nevada, Reno, where he taught history and folklore.
-He is currently associated with the anthropology department at Iowa State University.
+He is currently associated with the Department of World Languages and Cultures at Iowa State University.
 He has authored or co-authored thirteen books and contributed chapters and articles to many more, including Cornish Studies: Second Series published by UEP.

 He was the nation’s I.T.T.
 Fellow to Ireland in 1981-1982, where he conducted graduate studies at the Department of Irish Folklore, University College, Dublin, under the direction of Bo Almqvist (1931-2013).
 James was mentored by noted Swedish folklorist Sven Liljeblad (1899-2000), himself a student of the renowned Carl Wilhelm von Sydow (1878-1952).